wired4code/Widgets-SPA-Refactor/README.md

 # Widgets Single Page App Demo
 This is a simple multi-page HTML site.
 The goal of this project is to take this hardcoded HTML site, and make it hit an API for showing/listing user and widget information.

+# Demo

+widget-spa-refactor-sns.herokuapp.com

 ## Features